IVRPowers/blog/content/post/coding/mobile-application.md

 }
 ~~~

-Next, we add the structure of events, which you can find here, and we put it inside a method.
+Next, we add the structure of events, which you can find it [here,](http://blog.ivrpowers.com/post/coding/videortc-build-mobile-app/) and we put it inside a method.
 Doing so, after the user enters his name, the process will start by pressing a button.
 However, this is not a mandatory step.

 ~~~typescript
 start() {